Rye-Git/UWA-Project_2/README.md

 ---

-<p align="center">  A report that breaks down the country's happiness score into meaningful insights.
+<p align="center">  A visuzalization of the world's population per country and city
     <br>
 </p>